 End of Class - please do not pack up to leave until we show our mutual respect for one another.
 I will close by saying, "Thanks - that ends another incredible day of biology."
 The class responds by saying, "Ditto, dude!"
 Or, the class leader selects a different closing.

 REVIEW SESSIONS/STUDY TIPS: There will be a review/tutor session held every cycle.
-These sessions are optional, but students who earn less than 70% should certainly plant to attend.

-Tips cited in Concepts web site.
-Be sure to check out and use the CD-ROM
+proceedings; and (3) attend review sessions.
+Also, be sure to check out and use the CD-ROM

-text book website.
+and/or text book website.
 If you

 ever need assistance or have